tarakc02/network-scale-up/docs/index.md

     ## 3 rd-100     10  53.9  130.
 246. 491.
 1331.
 6764
     ## 4 rd-25      18  83.4  200   260   554.
 1828    3536

-And summaries of the remaining
+And summaries of other aspects of the simulations, including the (unobserved) subpopulation sizes, which will be our main target for
+inference:

     ##
     ## ########